blavor21/rcTransmissionProj/README.md

 # rcTransmissionProj
-Revamped repo for my Transmission project.
+Revamped repo for my Transmission project (original was a mess :( whoops).
 Adding a 3-4 speed transmission to a RC car.
 Here you'll find CAD and other software files.

 Most of the CAD files are SLDPRT, but some may be Fusion f3d or STL/Gcode for print settings.